 Based on this argument, JFK Law Corporation — the law firm representing the club — came to an agreement with the VCBC’s landlord Skipper Properties Ltd. to extend the club’s lease after the firm sent letters to officials arguing against the legitimacy of eviction.

 The club argues that the federal government is the one making a decision regarding its exemption from the Cannabis Act, as medical weed falls under the jurisdiction of Health Canada and not the province.
-The community safety unit, tasked with cannabis compliance under the Ministry of Public Safety, threatened the landlord last month with fines up to $50,000 and jail time if the club’s lease was renewed.
+The Community Safety Unit (CSU), tasked with cannabis compliance under the Ministry of Public Safety, threatened the landlord last month with fines up to $50,000 and jail time if the club’s lease was renewed.

 “We are trying to tell the community safety unit that we are outside of their jurisdiction, that we are applying for a Health Canada exemption for medical purposes and that they should stop any further punitive actions against us pending the results of our negotiations with Health Canada,” VCBC founder Ted Smith told Mugglehead in a phone call.